codenvy/docs/src/main/_docs/admin-guide/admin-runbook.md

 ---
 {% include base.html %}

 This article provides specific performance and security guidance for Codenvy on-premises installations based on our experience running codenvy.io hosted SaaS and working with our enterprise customers.
-We assume a multi-node setup where workspaces are run on Workspace Nodes and the Master Node does not operate workspaces, ie the Master Node's IP is not included in the `codenvy.env` Swarm list.
+We assume a multi-node setup where workspaces are run on Machine Nodes and the Master Node does not operate workspaces, ie the Master Node's IP is not included in the `codenvy.env` Swarm list.

 # Recommended Docker Versions
 Codenvy can run on Docker 1.11+, but we recommend **Docker 1.12.5+**.
 Versions below 1.12.5 have known issues: